 The (socially distanced!) event was kindly hosted by the Maritime Museum Rotterdam.
 Research into the EcoClipper ship had begun in the museum library over two years ago.
 It was fitting, therefore, for the half-hull model to be handed over in that very room, amongst the books, plans and models that had influenced the EcoClipper500 design.

 The prototype design is based on the Noach, one of the fastest and most successful Dutch clipper ships, built in 1857.
 The maritime museum houses many ship plans, including those of Noach.
 The maritime museum also displayed the original Noach half-hull model, and a full model too.
-These were beautiful and incredibly detailed.
+They were beautiful and incredibly detailed.

 Half-hull models were traditionally the first step in a shipbuilding process.
 A half-hull model enabled the shipwright to study and perfect the design prior to construction.
 Of course, ship construction is now slightly different!
-But having a replica of the hull gives us a sense of the vessel to come…
+But having a replica of the hull gives a sense of the vessel to come…

-See our press release here
+See the press release here